ankitgarg0006/habrie/README.md

-# Student enrollment system
+# Student enrolment system
-This system is made to enroll students in habrie school.
+This system is made to enrol students in habrie school.
 ### Features
- - Enroll a specific student by using enrollment form.
+ - Enrol a specific student by using enrolment form.
- - Admin can upload bulk student .csv file as well to enroll i.e. to save data in db.
+ - Admin can upload bulk student .csv file as well to enrol i.e. to save data in db.
  - Send mail to student who is enrolled and also to `durganand.jha@habrie.com` (admin).
  - Admin can see the list of all students.
  - Admin can see the details of the student and also can upload specific docs like pdf and images corresponding to specific students.
  -
 ### Assumptions
- - Each student should have unique enrollment ID and email.
+ - Each student should have unique enrolment ID and email.
  - No more than 999 users with same first 3 initial name letters can be registered in one day.
 ### Tech Used
  - Django